 PricewaterhouseCoopers AG, Zug, have been group auditors and statutory auditors since 1979.
 The auditors are elected by the AGM for a period of one year.
-The lead auditor, Bruno Häfliger assumed his mandate in July 2010.
+The lead auditor, Bruno Häfliger, assumed his mandate in July 2010.
 A new lead auditor is appointed every seven years.
 The next change will be in 2017/18.

-The audit fees charged by PricewaterhouseCoopers in 2013/14 amounted to CHF 417 004, for tax consulting CHF 78 025 and CHF 108 368 for other services relating mainly to coaching and supporting group subsidiaries.
+The audit fees charged by PricewaterhouseCoopers in 2015/16 amounted to CHF 507 911.
+For additional services the Group paid PricewaterhouseCoopers the sum of CHF 92 216, representing CHF 74 231 for tax consulting services and CHF 17 985 for other additional services relating mainly to coaching and supporting group subsidiaries.

-Fees charged in 2013/14 by other audit companies for auditing certain subsidiaries amounted to CHF 75 066.
+Fees charged in 2015/16 by other audit companies for auditing certain subsidiaries amounted to CHF 73 389.